Thursday is for Preaching

 It is a sobering book.

 The last time I preached from the book was in early 2012 when I was doing an overview of each book of the Bible.
-The last time I preached a series from the book was 1993.
-New Song Church in Bolingbrook was just shy of it’s second birthday.
+The time before that was when I preached a series from the book in 1993.
+New Song Church in Bolingbrook was just shy of its second birthday.
 I am now studying it all over again and coming at it with fresh eyes.

 Relevant?
 It is like it was written for our time.
 Two thousand six hundred years ago, God inspired Habakkuk to pen these 56 verses for tribe of Judah and they sound just as relevant today.